Ramotion/expanding-collection/README.md

 4) For back transition use `popTransitionAnimation()`

-## Licence
+## License

-Epanding collection is released under the MIT license.
+Expanding collection is released under the MIT license.
 See [LICENSE](./LICENSE) for details.

 ## About